If you find something useful,

 from one musical device (ex: your keyboard) to another musical device (ex: your PC recording software).

 data received at the hub to ALL Midi devices connected to the hub.
-This hub approach generates excessive Midi network traffic and complicates
+This hub approach generates excessive Midi network traffic and complicates the configuration of each Midi device.

 Router Face